 The airport received in 2018, 2019 and 2022 (in Spanish) the ACI award the “Best Airport in Europe” for its category -15m to 25m passengers per year-.
 Alicante airport is comfortable for travellers and has connections with most of the major cities in Spain, Europe and Morroco.
 Examples of cities with direct flights are Rekiqvick, Oslo, London, Rome, Madrid, Barcelona, Marrakech, Budapest, Zurich, Brussels, Berlin, Kaunas and many more.

 Some of the airlines flying from and to Alicante airport are Ryanair, Vueling, EasyJet, Jet2, Norwegian, Iberia, Icelandair, Swiss, British Airways and many others.
-Note some of the airlines are low-cost so flying to/from Alicante can be economic.
+Note some of the airlines are low-cost so flying to/from Alicante can be economical.

 The airport is separated into two main areas, one for domestic and European flights with shops and restaurants such as Burger King, Budweiser, Duty Free or Costa Coffe and many others.
 In this area, there is also a terrace for smokers in the Budweiser pub.
-The area reserved for non-EU international flights (to the UK, Morroco, etc) has a smaller restaurant and shops offer.
+The area reserved for non-EU international flights (to the UK, Morroco, etc) has a smaller restaurant and shop offer.

 Security is usually fast with several lines opening and closing depending on the passenger’s load.
 The Alicante Airport building is relatively new, opened in 2011, which makes it well-designed and prepared to transport millions of people per year comfortably.